CABrouwers/repeatable-promise/README.md

 finally
 ```

-# Delay
+# 2. Delay

 **Delay** is just a Promise that resolves itself after a delay.
 It is based on **Defer** and exposes the same methods as **Defer**.
-The construtor us different as it accepts two parameter: the delay in milliseconds and an optional passed at resolution.
+The construtor us different as it accepts two parameter: the delay in milliseconds and an optional value passed at resolution.

 ### Example 3